Welcome to the information site for Academic Clinical Fellows (ACFs) at Cambridge.�

-Advertised Academic Clinical Fellowship Posts: 2015 – Recruitment to NIHR and local ACF posts will begin on the 13th October 2014 and the closing date for applications will be the 10th November 2014.
+Advertised Academic Clinical Fellowship Posts: 2016 – Recruitment to NIHR and local ACF posts will begin on TBC and the closing date for applications will be the TBC.
 Note that General Practice has a different application window.
 The majority of shortlisting and interviews will take place between November 2014 and January 2015.
-Offers will be made from 12th January 2015.
-For more information regarding the current 2015 ACF posts please visit the HEEoE website: https://www.eoedeanery.nhs.uk/medical/page.php?page_id=3060
+Offers will be made from TBC.
+For more information regarding the 2015 ACF posts please visit the HEEoE website: https://www.eoedeanery.nhs.uk/medical/page.php?page_id=3060

 Modular Teaching and Training – There is an academic teaching pathway available to all National and Local ACFs in Cambridge.

 The timetable for ACFs and AFYs can be found on TMAT please visit our site.